-I, , hereby state: I certify the facts as detailed below collusion among and between bid facts pertaining to the giving or of tive bid which is attached to this statement. w pertaining to the non-existence of ders and state officials, as well as to the fering of things of value to government asideration in the awarding of any contract of the bid to which this statement circumstances surrounding the making is attached and have been personally edings leading to the submission of the has been a party: (A) To any collusion among pject to the bidder's direction or control g bidders in restraint of freedom of ent to bid at a fixed price or to quantity, quality, or pric ny state official or employee as to e in the prospective contract, or as e prospective contract; or concerning exchange o veen bidders and any state official f money or other thing of value for the awarding of a contract. viations from the specifications shall nge process approved by the Board Signature Subscribed and sworn to before me this day of, 20 Notary Public Date Adopted: 07/25/2005 7.5 F
+I,, hereby state: (1) I am the duly authorized agent of (2) I am fully aware of the facts and circumstances surrounding the making of the bid to which this statement is attached and have been personally and directly involved in the proceedings leading to the submission of the bid.
+(3) Neither the bidder nor anyone subject to the bidder's direction or control has been a party: (A) To any collusion among bidders in restraint of freedom of competition by agreement to bid at a fixed price or to refrain from bidding; (B) To any collusion with any state official or employee as to quantity, quality, or price in the prospective contract, or as to any other terms of the prospective contract; or (C) In any discussions between bidders and any state official concerning exchange of money or other thing of value for special consideration in the awarding of a contract.
+(4) I hereby guarantee that the specifications outlined in the bid shall be followed as specified and that deviations from the specifications shall occur only as part of a formal change process approved by the Board of Directors of the school District.
+Signature Subscribed and sworn to before me this day of, 20 Notary Public

+Date Adopted: 07/25/2005 7.5 F

-7.5F3-WAIVER REQUEST TO EXCEED COOPERATIVE PURCHASING FOR CONSTRUCTION SERVICES AGGREGATE AMOUNT IN ACCORDANCE WITH § 19-11-249 (d)
+7.5F3-WAIVER REQUEST TO EXCEED COOPERATIVE PURCHASING FOR CONSTRUCTION SERVICES AGGREGATE AMOUNT IN ACCORDANCE WITH § 19-61-802 (d)

-Name of School District or Open Enrollment Public
+Name of School District or Open Enrollment F Public Charter School:

 Name and Title of Person Submitting Report:

 Vendor:

 Vendor Contract #:

 Location of Project (school campus, etc):

-Reason for Waiver Request (Timeline for Complet tion, Preferred Contractor,
+Reason for Waiver Request (Timeline for Cor npletion, Preferred Contractor,

 etc)

 Description and Scope of Project:

 Total Estimated Cost of Project:

 Start Date of Construction:

-Total Estimated Amount of Cooperative Construct tion Services Prior to this
+Total Estimated Amount of Cooperative Cons truction Services Prior to this

 Waiver:

 Signature Date